Narathip99/Nested-ToDo/README.md

 - **TypeScript:** A statically typed superset of JavaScript that adds optional types.
 - **Tailwind CSS:** A utility-first CSS framework for rapidly building custom user interfaces.
 - **Daisy UI:** A plugin for Tailwind CSS that provides a set of components for building modern user interfaces.

+## Demo
+Check out the live demo of the application: [Nested-ToDo Demo](https://nested-todos-orcin.vercel.app/)